MiriamSchirmer/miriamschirmer.github.io/_pages/about.md

 I'm one of the deputy chairs at [Genocide Alert](https://www.genocide-alert.de/about/), a German human rights organization that advocates for the effective prevention and punishment of grave human rights violations such as genocide and crimes against humanity.

-My work and studies have been supported by the [German Academic Scholarship Foundation](https://www.studienstiftung.de/en/), the [German Business Foundation](https://www.sdw.org), and the [Bavarian Research Insitute for Digital Transformation](https://en.bidt.digital).
+My work and studies have been supported by the [German Academic Scholarship Foundation](https://www.studienstiftung.de/en/), the [German Business Foundation](https://www.sdw.org), and the [Bavarian Research Institute for Digital Transformation](https://en.bidt.digital).